VladimirNovac/Dental-Practice-Database-Project/README.md

-"# Dental-Practice-Database-Project"
+# Dental-Practice-Database-Project
 Database Design and Development Database Project 2020

-Database Implementation
+# Database Implementation
 The full database can be implemented in the following order:

 1. Dental Practice Database Creation Script.sql
     should be imported first.
 This creates the basic tables and relations.
 2. Dental Practice Data Insertion Script.sql
     should be imported second.
 This populates the tables with some user data.
 3. Dental Practice query Insertion Script.sql
     is the last to be imported.
 This script adds the queries and also creates two views.

-Database Presentation
+# Database Presentation
 The database is comprised of the following tables and views:
 Patient Chart - this table stores the patien information such as name, address, contact details.
 Appointment Diary - this table stores appointment details like treatment, date, time and cancellations.